-The Dallas, Garland and Northeastern Railroad (DGNO) is a shortline operation based out of Garland, Texas and for many years was part of the RailAmerica family of shortlines.
+The Dallas, Garland and Northeastern Railroad (DGNO) is a shortline operation based out of Garland, Texas and for many years was part of the RailAmerica family of shortlines but is now owned by Genesee & Wyoming.
 The railroad was started in the early 1990s and today operates well over 300 miles of trackage through lease and outright ownership.
 Along with the property it owns directly the shortline also leases lines from Dallas Area Rapid Transit (DART) and Union Pacific.
-Overall, the shortline's area of operations includes both the Dallas area as well lines located to the northeast giving it connections to both two shortlines (the Texas Northeastern Railroad and the Kiamichi Railroad, both of which were also RA-owned properties) and three Class Is (BNSF Railway, Union Pacific, and Kansas City Southern).
+Overall, the shortline's area of operations includes both the Dallas area as well lines located to the northeast giving it connections to both two shortlines (the Texas Northeastern Railroad and the Kiamichi Railroad, both of which are also G&W-owned properties) and three Class Is (BNSF Railway, Union Pacific, and Kansas City Southern).

 The history of much of the trackage the Dallas, Garland and Northeastern Railroad operates was originally owned by the Missouri-Kansas-Texas system, better known as the Katy.
 This classic line had a history dating back to the Union Pacific Railway of 1865.
 Over the succeeding years the railroad grew and acquired smaller railroads eventually creating a system that stretched from Kansas City and St. Louis to Dallas, Fort Worth, San Antonio, and Houston/Galveston (the railroad had hopes of reaching as far north as Chicago but financial issues prevented such an extension).
 The railroad rolled on as an independent Class I until petitioning the Union Pacific to be included into its system, which was granted in 1988.